BennerLukas/customeranalysis/README.md

 4. Coffee break!
 This will take some time ;)
 5. Rename the created csv (```data/customer_profile_new.csv```) file of the customer_profile inside the created folder and move it into ```src/data```
 6. Next time use the exported csv instead of the raw data.
 Therefore, set line 175 to ```True``` again.

+## Usage FPGrowth
+File: ```/modelling/product_analysis/product_fpm.py```
+1. To use the entire dataset set ``small_dataset=False`` in line 70
+2. To filter the data on the event_type column one can set the filter_element in line 71 to be either purchases, carts, or views
+3. The "focus" element in line 71 is the column that is used for the pattern mining.
+Useful columns to analyse are "product_id" and "category_code".
+4. The parameters used in line 72 are directly used into the default [fpgrowth](https://spark.apache.org/docs/3.1.1/api/python/reference/api/pyspark.ml.fpm.FPGrowth.html#pyspark.ml.fpm.FPGrowth) model from pyspark.

 ## About the project

 ### Team